WICG/import-maps/README.md

 _We're not sure exactly how you install a package name map.
 The below represents a tentative idea.
 See the issue tracker for more discussion and alternatives._

-You can install a package name map using a `<script>` element, either inline (for best performance) or with a `src=""` attribute (in which case you'd better be using HTTP/2 push to get that thing to us as soon as possible):
+You can install a package name map for your application using a `<script>` element, either inline (for best performance) or with a `src=""` attribute (in which case you'd better be using HTTP/2 push to get that thing to us as soon as possible):

 ```html
 <script type="packagemap">